ananmaysuri/Skin-Disease-Detection-App/README.md

 1. Model Training, Data Preprocessing and Conversion to TFLite is shown in Skin-Cancer-Detection-App/Models/.. as Jupyter Notebooks.
 Data is taken from Kaggle for Melanoma Model and Cancer Model.
 For Allergy Model a custom scraper is implemented for obtaining data, which is shown in, Skin-Cancer-Detection-App/Models/allergy-model/..

-2. FLutter app design and model is contained in Skin-Cancer-Detection-App/App/..
+2. Flutter app design and model is contained in Skin-Cancer-Detection-App/App/..

 3. Models in .tflite formats and their labels are in App/assets/models